nicotsou/nicotsou.com/content/blog/hello-world-again/index.md

 Since I'm a software engineer this blog will host technical articles, mostly related to the technologies I'm using on a daily basis.
 It's also a collection of thoughts, step-by-step tutorials and references.

 I am curious how these articles will speak to you.
-If you have any questions or something to add, twitter is the best way to reach me out.
+If you have any questions or something to add, Twitter is the best way to reach out to me.